Summer Sailing Camps

 Register online >

-Level 2 – Sailing Fundamentals
+OCC – Level 2 – Sailing Fundamentals

 Level 2 is for students who have completed at least one session of Level 1 or similar sailing class, and are ready to move to a beginner/intermediate class where they can continue to solidify their skills.
 This is especially true for students who are only sailing a few weeks each season.
-In Sailing Fundamentals class students will work on gaining proficiency with rigging and docking skills, key sailing concepts and the fundamentals of boat handling, sail trim, and capsize recovery.
-Time in the boat is the number one key to sailing proficiency and Level 2 can be repeated to allow students additional time on the water to practice.

 • Prerequisites:

-• For students 7 – 13 years old
+• For students 9 – 13 years old

 • Able to swim 50 yards (a swim test will be given on the first day of class)